Cool-ShowTTV/TheBlueAlliance-Embed/README.md

 # Not done yet, but should work please leave any feedback in the [discussions tab](https://github.com/Cool-showTTV/TheBlueAlliance-Embed/discussions)
 ## one problem that can happen is that I update the site and your cache didn't clear.<br>So sometimes clearing cache can fix the site.
 <br>
+Also if I ever get the money I may make this have it's own domain.<br>
+I'm thinking of something like "TheBlueEmbed.com" but I'm not sure.

 # Known issues
 - Text can be cut off if text is longer than my given width